Marjina2/NewsHarvesterr/DEPLOYMENT.md

 **Database Connection**
 - Verify DATABASE_URL format: `postgresql://user:pass@host:port/db`
 - Check database is accessible from Render
 - Run database migrations after deployment
+- **FIXED**: Removed hardcoded Supabase error that was blocking deployment

+**Authentication Issues**
+- Ensure MASTER_TOKEN is set in environment variables
+- Token should be at least 32 characters long
+- All API endpoints are now protected with authentication

 **Python Dependencies**
 - Python services run as child processes